A Reality Check for Creative Advertisers

 People prefer the genuine and value the real thing as most desirable.
 Thus, even in advertising, authenticity trumps creativity – a difficult axiom for creative advertisers to follow.

-One lovely day in the summer of 2002, I had an in-person business meeting scheduled with an Englishman.
-He was a new client.
+One lovely day in the summer of 2002, I had an in-person business meeting scheduled with an Englishman; a new client.
 I had been advised by a colleague who also rode motorcycles not to reveal myself as a motorcyclist until after the new business relationship had been cemented.
 Yet, it was a beautiful day and my motorcycle was a 2001 Triumph, made in England.
-I considered the sunshine and the English connection (if the new client noticed my arrival by motorcycle) an excuse to ride to the appointment.
+I considered the sunshine and the English connection (if the new client noticed my arrival by motorcycle) an excuse to ride to the meeting.

 test passed at a glance